corda/corda/docs/source/design/non-code-attachments/design.md

 The above will be cached keyed on the set of ``ConsensusAttachment`` ids.

 This solves the problems that clients have if they just attach the small reference files as `ZIP`s.

+A new child ``AttachmentsClassloader`` is created that contains ``SmallReferenceDataAttachment``s, its parent is the class loader for the ``ConsensusAttachment``s mentioned above.

+The no overlap rule will not be applied to any non class files in ``SmallReferenceDataAttachment``s.
+If there happen to be any classes in ``SmallReferenceDataAttachment``s then these will be subject to the no overlap rule.